 Who's the team behind DAISA?

-Investments in the Downing AIM ISA Estate Planning Service are made on your behalf by Downing Fund Managers, was founded in 2011 and has grown to manage over £323 million of which £77 million are BR IHT funds (as at 28 February 2021).
+Investments in the Downing AIM ISA Estate Planning Service are made on your behalf by Downing Fund Managers, was founded in 2011 and has grown to manage over £371 million of assets, of which £90 million are BR IHT funds (as at 30 June 2021).

 Our investment committee draws on a significant number of years investment experience to provide oversight on new investments and portfolio management.